charantej92/charantej92.github.io/_pages/home.md

 -->

 ### Research Interests
-Machine Learning, Deep Learning, Computer Vision, and Signal Processing.
+Signal Processing, Image processing, Computer Vision, Machine Learning, and Deep Learning.

 ### Recent News
+- (May 2025) Started as a cheif engineer at Samsung R&D Institute India, Bengaluru.
 - (AUG 2024) Started as a post doctoral scholor at Penn State University.
 - (July 2024) Paper on numerical stability of DFT computation accepted at ISIT 2024.
 - (May 2024) Started as Graduate Technical Intern at Intel.